toitware/demo-artemis-pods/README.md

-# Pod development with Artemis - Showcase
+# Showcase: Pod development with Artemis

 This repository demonstrates how development with Artemis can be done in combination with GitHub actions.